 What is Direct Cremation?

-Direct cremation means the body of your loved one is cremated in the days immediately following the death, without a funeral service beforehand.
-Choosing direct cremation impacts the cost of cremation.
-Solace Cremation offers one price for direct cremation services that includes transportation, cremation, all necessary permits and fees and the return of remains in a Solace urn in-person or by USPS.
-Solace Cremation offers direct cremation services to the Portland and Seattle metro areas and Los Angeles County.
+Solace Cremation offers one price for direct cremation services including transportation, cremation, all necessary filings and the return of remains in a Solace temporary urn in-person or by USPS.
+Solace Cremation offers direct cremation services in several states.

 Cremation is more affordable and popular than burial

-Cremation service rates are now at their highest in the United States.
-The rate of cremation in 2019 is projected to be 55.1%.
-Cremation rates have surpassed burial rates every year since 2015.
-Compare those statistics to the rate of cremation in 1980, when only 5% of Americans were cremated.
+Cremation’s popularity is now at its highest historic rate in the United States.
+Cremation rates have surpassed burial rates every year since 2015, reaching 56 percent in 2020.
+The National Funeral Directors Association (NFDA) expects an 87 percent rate by 2040.
 Now, there are more than 2,100 crematories in the United States.
 We’re facing a cremation revolution.

 Many are drawn to cremation because it is more affordable than burial.
-After embalming and purchasing caskets and grave sites, the price of burial reaches the thousands.
-After the Great Recession, there was actually a jump in the cremation rate because people wanted a lower-cost alternative.
+After embalming and purchasing caskets and gravesites, the median price of burial is now $9,500.
+After the Great Recession in 2008, there was a jump in the cremation rate because people wanted a lower-cost alternative.
 The trend continued with the pandemic.

 What happens before direct cremation?

 First, paperwork.
-Before cremation can take place, a cremation authorization form must be completed and signed by next of kin or your loved one’s legal representative.
+Before cremation can take place, a cremation authorization form must be completed and signed by the next of kin or your loved one’s legal representative.
 This document gives a cremation provider permission to proceed.
 We’ve worked hard at Solace to make our process as efficient and easy on families as possible.

 Medical implants and pacemakers are removed before cremation can begin.
-If pacemakers are left in a body during a cremation, the results are explosive and can heavily damage a cremation chamber.
-Many cremation service providers charge extra for removal of pacemakers and implants.
-Solace Cremation will never include a charge for removal in the cost of cremation.
+While many cremation service providers charge extra for this, Solace Cremation will never include a charge for removal in the cost of cremation.

 What happens during direct cremation?